Timeless Journeys Off-the-Beaten-Path Adventures

 If you think you would like to join us, please read this short story Southwest Stories Magazine asked me to write for their August 2021 issue, so that you get a good idea of what is involved in the trip: click here.
 The story starts on page 20; it is a 104-page issue, so give it a moment to load.

 This adventure is really an off-the-beaten-path ex-pedition.
 We'll be trekking through very rough mountains, on sometimes skinny trails, with unstable cliffs.
 If you have a fear of heights, this is not a trip for you.
 Our mules are very sturdy, gentle, and dependable, and these trails are the only access to the pictograph sites, and to the remote ranches where people live in these mountains.
 But, you will need to have some previous experience on a horse or mule ~ enough to be comfortable on long day rides in the "outback", and have the ability to mount and dismount your mule, unattended.
 I am not a rider, but have been in the canyons enough to trust our mules and sit in the saddle for several hours.
+I find it very peaceful, riding into the silent desert and still mountains.

 "Six days deep in two canyons in Baja and 7 caves.
 Riding 20+ miles with thousands of feet of elevation gain and loss, camping in the bottom of palm canyons or staying at ranchos with local Californios, to see the most amazing pictographs I have ever seen.
 But we also saw some Great petroglyphs, found metates and manos, and lots of sea shell and obsidian flakes.
 Truly a fantastic trip with great people and memories that will last a very long time." ~ Kirk A. Astroth, Tucson, AZ, archeologist.